jkohlin/wordpress-basics/2-ecosystem-post.md

 Remember that the post format value itself **does not** control any behavior or layout.
 It's all up to you as a theme developer what to do with the information.

-##Creating posts
+## Writing posts

-Now when you have a basic understanding of what a post is, let's take a look on how it essembles on the front end, in the admin dashboard.
+Now when you have a basic understanding of what a post is, let's take a look on what all this really looks like to an admin or authot, in the admin dashboard.